gopheracademy/gopheracademy-web/content/advent-2015/hydra-auth.md

 }
 ```

 This is what a policy looks like.
-As you can see, we have various attributes:
+As you can see, there are various attributes:

 * A **Subject** could be an account or an client app
 * A **Resource** could be an online article or a file in a cloud drive
-* A **Permission** can also be referred to as "Action" ("create" something, "delete" something, ...)
+* A **Permission** can also be referred to as "Action" such as "create" something, "delete" something, etc.
 * A **Condition** can be an intelligent assertion *(e.g. is the Subject requesting access also the Resource Owner?)*.
 Right now, only the SubjectIsOwner Condition is defined.
-In the future, many more (e.g. IPAddressMatches or UserAgentMatches) will be added.
+In the future, many more conditions e.g. IPAddressMatches or UserAgentMatches will be added.
 * The **Effect**, which can only be **allow** or **deny** (deny *always* overrides).

 Do you remember that the test client app (*app*) was created with super-user rights and our test user without super-user rights?
 Let's
 see what this means in real life!

-Let's see if our test client app has the rights to do "create" on resource "fileA.png".
+Let's see if the test client app has the rights to do "create" on resource "fileA.png".
 First, we need an access token for our client.

 ```
 curl --insecure --data "grant_type=client_credentials&username=foo@bar.com&password=secret" --user app:secret "https://localhost:9000/oauth2/token"